 One of the biggest issues conservationists face is the establishment of a non-native species in a habitat.
 If an invasive, non-native species is integrated into a new habitat, the dynamic of the whole ecosystem shifts.
 In many cases the exotic species will show up to a new habitat and declare it their own by outcompeting the native species for its resources.
 One example stems from the Argentine ant, which was accidently released in California and has now taken over Northern California by depressing the native ants of their habitat and food resources.

 One of the most serious cases of invasion happened when the native Indo-Pacific Lionfish found its way into the tropical Caribbean oceans.
 While lionfish used to live peacefully in its old home, they now pose a huge threat to the Caribbean reefs.
 Lionfish are able to spawn almost continuously, releasing 2 million eggs a year, which has allowed their population density to blow up in the Caribbean to 5 times greater than it is in their native Indo-Pacific habitat.
 Researchers from North Carolina set out to quantify what physical and biological factors contribute to the success of lionfish in the Bahamas.
+Get all the Latest News Bahamas and stay up to date if you ever want to visit and want to know the right time to visit.

 Field surveys were conducted around San Salvador Island, Bahamas (Fig.1).
 Eighteen (18) sites were selected, with care to avoid sites close to mooring balls, as to avoid any influence of spearfishing.
 Three separate 50 m transect lines were placed at each site and fish counts were run along the transect lines.
 Divers would swim along the line, counting any lionfish, potential lionfish prey species, and potential lionfish predator species.
 All sampling was done visually and no fishes were handled during the field study.
 All fish species noted were identified to species level and measured based on total length sight estimation.